VinnyBui/CiscoScript/README.md

         Enter the serial number to print log: [Your Serial Number]
         ```

+- **runC3750.py**: Run this script to connect to a Cisco 3750 Switch, retrieve data, and save the output to a log file:
+    ```bash
+    python runC3750.py
+    ```
+    - Make sure to hold down the button to switch mode

 ### 5. Log File Location

 - Log files are saved to your Desktop in the following directory: